 - Never rub their nose in it.

-- Do not lock them in their crate for hours at a time during the day – they simply cannot hold on that long.
+- Do not leave them alone in their crate for hours at a time during the day – they simply cannot hold on that long.

 How Long Does Puppy Toilet Training Take?

 The time it takes to toilet train a vizsla puppy varies depending on the age of your puppy and the amount of focus you apply to the task.

 The length of time can also be impacted by how well the breeder has prepared them in the early weeks leading up to taking them home.